jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 **Instructions** (Marier, 2021, 6:03):

 1. Click **Data** >  **Create a filter**.
-2. Click the filter button (represented by three horizontal lines) next to the address column.
+2. Click the **filter button (represented by three horizontal lines)** next to the address column.
 3. Click on **Filter by condition**, select **‘Text does not contain’**, and input **‘\N’**
 4. Click **OK** at the bottom in green.
-5. Copy and paste the entire dataset by clicking the gray box in the far left corner to apply the changes.
+5. **Copy and paste** the entire dataset by clicking the gray box in the far left corner above the row numbers to apply the changes.

 This makes it easier to create charts of public requests since we do not have to incorporate 28935 rows of data.
 Instead, we can focus on data that is available to us (the public requests).